 ACB:7001 Teaching and Learning in the Anatomical Sciences 2 s.h.

-Strategies involved in anatomical sciences education; these include interactive lecturing, dissection, peer teaching/learning, plastination, virtual microscopy, simulation, and case presentation, as well as assessment techniques; online course delivered through recorded lectures and online modules.
-Requirements: enrollment in master of clinical anatomy program.
+Strategies involved in anatomical sciences education including interactive lecturing, dissection, peer teaching/learning, plastination, virtual microscopy, simulation, case presentation, and assessment techniques; recorded lectures and online modules.
+Requirements: enrollment in Master of Clinical Anatomy program.

 ACB:7002 Seminar in Anatomical Sciences 1 s.h.

-Opportunity to discuss peer-reviewed anatomical, clinical, and education research articles as they relate to issues of teaching in the anatomical sciences; student- and/or faculty-led presentations prompt further discussion of various in-depth studies that focus on bringing current information into the classroom.
-Requirements: enrollment in master of clinical anatomy program.
+Opportunity to discuss peer-reviewed anatomical, clinical, and education research articles as related to issues of teaching in anatomical sciences; student- and/or faculty-led presentations prompt further discussion of various in-depth studies that focus on bringing current information into the classroom.
+Requirements: enrollment in Master of Clinical Anatomy program.